HMS Crane (U23)

 HMS Crane was a modified Black Swan-class sloop of the Royal Navy.
 She was laid down by William Denny and Brothers, Dumbarton on 13 June 1941, launched on 9 November 1942 and commissioned on 10 May 1943, with the pennant number U23.
-The saw active service during the Second World War, performing convoy escort roles in the Atlantic initially before supporting the Normandy landings.
-In the final months of the war, Crane joined the British Pacific Fleet with whom the vessel saw service during the Battle of Okinawa.
-Post war, Crane remained in south-east Asia and took part in hostilities during the Korean War.
+She saw active service during the Second World War, initially performing convoy escort roles in the Atlantic before supporting the Normandy landings.
+In the final months of the war, Crane joined the British Pacific Fleet and saw service during the Battle of Okinawa.
+Post-war, Crane remained in south-east Asia and took part in hostilities during the Korean War.
 She was redeployed to the Middle East during the Suez Crisis before returning to Asia for service during the Malayan Emergency.
-Crane was withdrawn from service in the early 1960s and scrapped in 1965.
+Crane was withdrawn from service in the early 1960s and was scrapped in 1965.

 Design

 Crane was one of two Modified Black Swan-class sloops ordered by the Admiralty on 9 January 1941.
 The Modified Black Swans were an improved version of the pre-war Black Swan-class sloops, with greater beam, allowing a heavier close-in anti-aircraft armament to be accommodated.

 Crane was 299 ft 6 in long overall and 283 ft 0 in between perpendiculars, with a beam of 38 ft 6 in and a draught of 11 ft 4 in at deep load.
 Displacement of the Modified Black Swans was 1350–1490 LT standard and 1880–1950 LT deep load depending on the armament and equipment fitted.
 Two Admiralty three-drum water-tube boilers provided steam to Parsons geared steam turbines which drove two shafts.
 The machinery was rated at 4300 shp, giving a speed of 19.75 kn.

 The ship's main gun armament (as fitted to all the Modified Black Swans) consisted of three twin QF 4 in Mk XVI guns, in dual purpose mounts, capable of both anti-ship and anti-aircraft use.
 Crane completed with a close-in anti-aircraft armament of 4 twin and 2 single Oerlikon 20 mm cannon.
 Anti-submarine armament consisted of eight depth charge throwers and two rails, with 110 depth charges carried.

 Crane's close-in armament was modified during the war to 2 twin Bofors 40 mm guns and 1 twin and two single Oerlikon 20 mm cannon.
 Post-war, the ship's remaining 20 mm guns were replaced by 4 single Bofors guns, while a split Hedgehog anti submarine mortar was fitted.